 This Forestry England site is where you’ll find an easy Dartmoor walk near Exeter that’s also suitable for toddlers and pushchairs.
 Take the Discovery Trail for wide, flat paths that follow a play trail to keep the kids entertained.

 The trail is 1.5 miles long and passes through woodland and a ridge overlooking Exeter and Dartmoor.
-In 2022, the Superworm Trail is also along the Discovery Trail.
+You’ll also find the Gruffalo Party Trail along the Discovery Trail.

 You can extend your walk by adding in the Raptor Trail, which takes you up to a bird of prey viewing point.
 This walk is three miles long and includes some steeper sections.

 There are also cycle trails, a pump track and skills area.
 You can hire bikes on site.

 Haldon Forest Park has a large car pay and display park with a visitor centre, cafe and picnic areas.
 This is where you’ll find toilet facilities.
 Go Ape with high ropes and Segways is also located in the park.

 Find out more about visiting and walking at Haldon Forest Park.